-Love and passion for the arts and all things creative is what this week's Artist Spotlight Michelle Hickey embraced as a career.
-In this social media age wherein art ideas and inspirations come in a single click, Michelle stayed true to her own signature style and originality is greatly valued as her work ethic.
+Love and a passion for the arts and all things creative are not just what inspire this week's Artist Spotlight featured artist, Michelle Hickey—they are the basis of her entire career!
+In this social media age, where art ideas and inspiration can be found in a single click, Michelle has stayed true to her own signature style.
+As a result, her originality is as highly valued as her work ethic.

 So let's get to know more about this very talented lady from the Sunshine State and find out how she was able to establish her own artistic process and become the artist she is today.

 Hi!
 I'm a graphic designer + blogger who helps fellow creatives in growing online businesses.
 Here are some interesting random facts about me: